LLNL/PnMPI/README.md

  * `0x02` - Additional information for module load and instantiation
  * `0x04` - Trace all entry and exit points for all modules
  * `0x08` - Debug information for parsing and module arguments
- * `0x10` - Collect and print statistics about module invocations
  * `0x20` - Collect and print statistics about module timings (only available if compiled with adept_utils - see Section C4)

-Additionally, the printouts can be restricted to a single node (except for the `0x10` and `0x20`, which always only print on node 0) by setting the variable `DBGNODE` to an MPI rank.
+Additionally, the printouts can be restricted to a single node (except for `0x20`, which always only print on node 0) by setting the variable `DBGNODE` to an MPI rank.

 E) Configuration and Demo codes